MohamedTEV/DACA/README.md

   - Cityscapes and Foggy Cityscapes datasets can be downloaded at: [Cityscapes/Foggy](https://www.cityscapes-dataset.com/downloads/).
   - Sim10k dataset can be downloaded at: [Sim10k](https://fcav.engin.umich.edu/projects/driving-in-the-matrix).
   - KITTI dataset can be downloaded at: [KITTI](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d).
+The images should be placed inside dataset/images/train (e.g., cityscapes/images/train) and the labels should be placed inside dataset/labels/train (e.g., cityscapes/labels/train).
+If the images are saved in a different destination, change the .yaml files inside ./data accordingly.

 # Training